git-bug/git-bug/CONTRIBUTING.md

 ## Get the source code

 Clone this repository to your system in a way you're comfortable with.
-Below, we show a command that [clones the repository][how-to-clone] using SSH, and places it in `~/code/git-bug`.
+Below, we show a command that clones the repository using SSH, and places it in `~/code/git-bug`.

 ```